nanostores/i18n/README.md

 export const messages = i18n('post', {
   title: 'Post details',
+  // You need to manually mark interpolation like {at} for better TS support
   published: params<{ at: string }>('Was published at {at}'),
   comments: count({
     one: '{count} comment',